 The Fund to Cure Asthma at National Jewish Health

-The Fund to Cure Asthma (FTCA) was founded and created by Nancy & James Berry Hill and Marjorie & Stephen Raphael in 1994 to raise $14 million for basic and clinical research related to understanding, treating and eventually conquering this widespread, debilitating and sometimes fatal disease.
+The Fund to Cure Asthma (FTCA) was founded by Nancy & James Berry Hill and Marjorie & Stephen Raphael in 1994 to raise critically important funds for basic and clinical research related to understanding, treating and eventually conquering this widespread, debilitating and sometimes fatal disease.

 Twenty-five million Americans have asthma.
 Approximately 12 million of those people do not have their asthma under control, and about 2.5 million have a type of severe asthma that is chronic and affects their day-to-day lives in ways many of us cannot imagine.